gspetro-NOAA/global-workflow-cloud/docs/source/noaa_csp.rst

 Configure the NOAA CSP Instance
 *******************************

-Once logged into the NOAA CSP, navigate to the :red-text:`RESOURCES` section and click the ``+ Add Resource`` button in the upper-right corner as illustrated below.
+Once logged into the NOAA CSP, navigate to the :red-text:`Marketplace` section at the left panel as pointed by the red arrow, and click.
+Scrow down to selecet "AWS EPIC Wei CentOS" as in red-circle.
+Note, current global-workflow still using CentOS built spack-stack.
+It will be updated to Rocky 8 soon.

 .. image:: _static/noaacsp_instance_1.png

-Next, the mandatory attributes for the respective instance must be defined as shown in the illustration below.
+Next, click "Forklatest" as shown in the red-circle.

 .. image:: _static/noaacsp_instance_2.png

-The annotated attributes and their respective descriptions are as follows.

-1. A unique name for the instance.
+A unique name (box pointer by the red-arrow) for the instance.
 Best practices suggest one that is clear, concise, and relevant to the application.
-2. A short description of the instance, i.e., ``This instance supports this <task name> task.``
-3. Tag(s) describing and identifying the respective instance.
-These allow for improved bookkeeping, especially when a user has multiple or concurrent instance types.

-Next, the cluster is defined as shown in the following illustration.
+Click :red-text:`Fork` (in the red-circle) to fork an instance.

 .. image:: _static/noaacsp_instance_3.png

+Now, an instance is forked, and it is time to configure the cluster.

+1. Select a "Recource Account", usually it is: NOAA AWS Commercial Vault.
+2. Select a "Group".
+Which will be something like: ca-epic, ca-sfs-emc, etc.
+3. Copy and paste you Public key (.ssh/id_rsa.pub, .ssh/id_dsa.pu from your laptop).
+4. Modify "User Bootstrap".
+If you are not use "ca-epic" group, please UNCOMMENT line 2.
+6. Keep "health Check" as it is.

+Click "Save Changes" at top-right as shown in read circle.

+.. image:: _static/noaacsp_instance_4.png

-The NOAA Parallel Works initiative currently provides 2 CSPs for the global-workflow; **AWS** (Amazon Web Services) and **Azure** (Microsoft Azure).
+The NOAA ParallelWorks currently provides 3 CSPs:
+**AWS** (Amazon Web Services), **Azure** (Microsoft Azure), and **GCP** (Google Cloud Platform).
 Existing clusters may also be modified.
-However this is neither recommended or supported.

-Finally, when satisfied with the CSP instance configure, click ``Add Resource`` as illustrated below.

-.. image:: _static/noaacsp_instance_4.png
+Better practice is to fork from Marketplace with something similar to your requests.

 ******************************
 Configure the NOAA CSP Cluster